learn-academy-2021-alpha/tic-tac-toe-tic-tac-toe-allen-elyse/README.md

 ### Stretch Goals:
 - As a user, I can see a notification that informs me whether it is currently player one's or player two's turn. (done)

-- As a user, I can choose my marker (X, O, a color, an emoji, etc...).
+- As a user, I can choose my marker (X, O, a color, an emoji, etc...). (done)